LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/SETUP_K8s_CLUSTER.md

 1. **Start the Control Plane**
     ```
-    sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-cert-extra-sans=<public_master_node_Ip>
+    sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-cert-extra-sans=137.204.57.224
     ```
+    *Note*:
+    - replace *--pod-network-cidr* with the CIDR required by the Pod Network chosen.
+(In this case I use Flannel).
+    - replace *--apiserver-cert-extra-sans* with the public ip of your master node.

-    It should outputs something like:
+    If everything ok, the *kubeadm init* command should outputs something like:
     ```
     Your Kubernetes control-plane has initialized successfully!